kbrddestroyer/Python.Astro/README.md

 ## Code logic

 - Universe - singleton class, that's capable of most calculations and kinetics acceleration
 - Kinetic - object that has physical parameters, such as mass, acceleration and velocity.
 It's also used in visualization, converting own parameters to display self in pygame window.
+Also it can break into fragments if the external forces are much greater than it's own gravity.
+- Spawner can be added into unifile.
+Spawnables must contain no parameters in constructor.
 - Universe Utils file specifies global mathematical operations, such as distance calculating, force between two kinetics and universe-to-display convertations
 - Simulation - controls tickrate and Universe update rate.
 Parameters can be tweaked to achieve different simulation speed.